vsn011/html_parsing/README.md

 # INSTRUCTIONS

 1. In the project directory run "make run".
 This command will first check if venv task (creation of virtualenv and installation of dependencies) has been satisfied and will then run the app.
-If not, it will automatically run "venv" task and prepare the working environment.
+If not, it will automatically run "venv_prep" task and prepare the working environment.

 2. If you want to read the data from th#e database, use "make read_sql".
 In order to avoid running SQL against a nonexisting database, this action will trigger "make run" to make sure that there is data in the database.